Might makes right, the brutal politics of the Testers

 I don't know what is more frightening, militant Tenders or friendly Testers.
 Humans never cease to find new ways to surprise me.
 I suppose we should give these supposedly friendly Testers a fair shot to prove themselves, but don't ever turn your back on them.
 Human politics is a many things, but it's never boring.

-Even these friendlier less violent Testers still don't put much moral weight on oaths and fealty.
-They obey the laws and avoid making waves because they respect the people of the lands they are in, not because they believe in an abstract value of fealty or honor.
-The Testers fight amongst themselves a lot, and it surprises no one that the Herders are frequent targets of other Testers, but steel sharpens steel.
-The Herders are winning these fights more often than not and this is earning them grudging respect from rival factions.
-Whether not this a temporary fluke or the sign of a new evolution for the Testers as a whole remains to be seen.
+Even these friendlier, less violent Testers still don't put much moral weight on oaths and fealty.
+They obey the laws and avoid making waves because they respect the people of the lands they are in, not because they believe in the abstract value of fealty or honor.
+The Testers fight amongst themselves a lot, and it surprises no one that the Herders are frequent targets of other Testers who often see them as traitorous sell-outs, but steel sharpens steel.
+The Herders are frequently winning these skirmishes against other Testers and are slowly earning the grudging respect from rival factions.
+Whether this a temporary fluke or the sign of a new evolution for the Testers as a whole remains to be seen.

 Feudalistic Monarchs versus Absolute Monarchs